About this listing

 ART & DESIGN WALK / March (you can walk!)

 The Art & Design Walk held in The Avenues district showcases the latest in interior design, fine art, fashion and cuisine on the streets of Melrose Avenue, Robertson and Beverly Boulevards in West Hollywood.
 Visitors will find a sophisticated environment, unique displays and live entertainment taking place in many of the areas 300 businesses including art galleries, interior design showrooms, fashion boutiques and eateries.
 The Art & Design Walk is the perfect chance to explore and stroll through the galleries and enjoy food or wine as offered by individual stores.
 For more information about this year's Art & Design Walk visit (this is similar to the event above, same locale.)

-RUSSIAN CULTURAL FESTIVAL / May (you can walk) Russian Cultural Month in West Hollywood is a month of unique, family-friendly events celebrating the rich culture and the heritage of the over 300,000 members of the Los Angeles region’s Russian-speaking community.
+RUSSIAN CULTURAL FESTIVAL / May (you can walk) Russian Cultural Month in West Hollywood is a month of unique, family-friendly events celebrating the rich culture and the heritage of the ov(PHONE NUMBER HIDDEN) members of the Los Angeles region's Russian-speaking community.
 The culmination of Russian Cultural Month is the Russian Cultural Festival.
 The Festival is free and includes a day of entertainment, music, food sampling, Russian crafts, jewelry and more.

 LA GAY PRIDE / June (one block north. seriously)